jackster0306/Snakee/README.md

 When the game ends, your score and name will be displayed.
 There will be 2 buttons.
 The Play Again will restart the game.
-The Exit button closes the program.
+The Exit button closes the program

 ### Credits
 * IntelliJ